Guide to choosing the best sports headphones.

 The microphone integrated in the Reflect Flow Bluetooth sports headphones works perfectly.
 By testing them we were able to clearly understand the voices we recorded.

 They are an ideal model for those looking to feel the bass while exercising.
-The sound profile is not the most faithful, but it does not distort at high volumes and at low volumes the bass is perceived as rich and controlled.
+The sound profile is not the most faithful, but it does not distort at high volumes.
+At low volumes, the bass is perceived as rich and controlled.

-Treble sounds crisp and smooth to the ear, mid-tone definition is good, and percussions shine in the mix because of the depth of the bass.
+Treble sounds crisp and smooth to the ear, mid-tone definition is good, and percussions shine in the mix thanks to the depth of the bass.
 They sound rich and clarity is not sacrificed for low frequency punch.
 The vowels are perceived with a good prominent presence.

 According to JBL, the battery in these wireless sports headphones lasts about 10 hours, while the charging case gives you an additional 20 hours.
 The capacity decreases a bit if you use high volumes, but it's still great for a True Wireless headset.

 The JBL Reflect Flow Pro is available for an attractive price, offers water resistance and an incredible battery life.
-It is an ideal model for any bass-loving athlete.
+It's an ideal model for any bass-loving athlete.
 The sound quality is quite good, but we regret that it cannot be equalized to your personal taste.

 That said, they are one of the best Bluetooth sports headphones on the market.
 To see the best prices on Amazon, click here.